hubmapconsortium/ccf-asct-reporter/README.md

 ```

 The bimodal network contans a few functions that is used to sort the nodes,
-1. [Sort Alphabetically](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L246): Alphabetically sorts the nodes.
+1. Sort Alphabetically: Alphabetically sorts the nodes.
-2. [Sort by degree](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L379): Sorts the nodes based on the number of connections to a particulat node.
-Makes use of the `makeMarkerDegree()` function.
+2. Sort by degree: Sorts the nodes based on the number of connections to a particular node.
+Makes use of the [`makeMarkerDegree()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/services/sheet.service.ts#L94) and [`makeCellDegree()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/services/sheet.service.ts#L127) functions for calculating the degree of markers and cells respectively.
-3. [Sort by size](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L257): Nodes can be sorted by their relative sizes that depends on their degree.
+3. Sort by size: Nodes can be sorted by their relative sizes that depends on their degree.

+Each node in the network can be hovered over to highlight its path links.
+Additionally, for better visual purposes, a node can be clicked to persist the highlight of the links.

 #### Indent List
-This visualization is a tradition, hierarchical structure.
+This visualization is a traditional, hierarchical structure.
 This displays anatomical structures, sub-structures and cell types.
 This is housed in the [Indent component](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/master/src/app/indent/indent.component.ts).
-This makes use the of Angular Material Tree.
+This makes use the of [Angular Material Tree](https://material.angular.io/components/tree/overview).

 The function [`makeIndentData()`](https://github.com/hubmapconsortium/ccf-asct-reporter/blob/3e7837c5af98945c61b9de6b7edb7e408ed77297/src/app/sheet.service.ts#L503) builds the data for the indented list.

 #### Report Generator
 The report generator lists different meda data of the data which are downloadable.
 This can be accessed by clicking on the report icon in the navbar, which opens a navigation drawer.
 There are 2 main sections,
-1. **Overview**: This section contains the following numbers,
+1. **Overview**: This section contains the following statistics,
    - Unique anatomical structures
    - Unique cell types
    - Unique bio markers